-You might find that these situations make you feel distressed, panicked and anxious.
-You may avoid some situations altogether.
-This can affect day-to-day life.
+You might find that these situations affect your daily routine by actively avoiding them as they make you feel distressed, panicked or anxious.

-Agoraphobia can make it difficult to make an appointment with your GP to talk about your symptoms.
-You might not feel able to leave your house or go to the GP surgery.
+If you have agoraphobia you may find it difficult to make an appointment with your GP to talk about your symptoms.
+You might feel unable to leave your house to go to the GP surgery.
 You can arrange a telephone appointment if you have symptoms of agoraphobia.
-A GP will decide on the best treatment options for you depending on what you tell them.

-You will have obsessions, compulsion or both if you have OCD.
+You will have obsessions and/or compulsions if you have OCD.

-An obsession is an unwelcome thought or image that you keep thinking about and is largely out of your control.
+An obsession is a repeated unwelcome thought or image.
 These can be difficult to ignore.
 These thoughts can be disturbing, which can make you feel distressed and anxious.

-Compulsion is something you think about or do repeatedly to relieve anxiety.
-This can be hidden or obvious.
+A compulsion is something you think about or do repeatedly to help relieve anxiety.
 Such as saying a phrase in your head to calm yourself.
 Or checking that the front door is locked.

-You might believe that something bad will happen if you do not do these things.
+You might believe that something bad will happen if you don’t do these things.
 You may realise that your thinking and behaviour is not logical but still find it very difficult to stop.

-- Contamination – A need to clean and wash because something or someone is contaminated
+- Contamination – An impulse to clean or wash because you perceive something as contaminated

 - Checking – The constant need to check yourself or your environment to prevent damage, fire, leaks or harm

-- Intrusive thoughts – Thoughts which are repetitive, upsetting and often horrific
+- Intrusive thoughts – Repetitive thoughts which may be horrific and upsetting

 - Hoarding – Not feeling able to throw away useless or worn out items